MarkWattsBoomi/FlowComponentModel/README.md

 ## Overview

-The package contains three basic classes you can use: -
+The package contains three basic classes you can use to create components and 3 helper classes: -

 ### FlowComponent